 We established our first learning center in Shanghai in 2010.
-As of February 28, 2018, we operate 31 learning centers in Shanghai and seven in other cities.
+We currently operate 44 learning centers in Shanghai and eight in other cities.

 We have a business development team focusing on learning center expansion and site selection.
 We go through a comprehensive evaluation process for every expansion proposal, with joint efforts from our operation team, business development team and other administrative departments.
 When selecting locations to build new learning centers, we closely study the neighborhood by the size of its residential population, other demographic factors, existing education services and resources, accessibility by public transportation, available parking and specific licensing requirements.
 We typically prefer locations that are close to dense residential areas and K12 schools.